create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v16.0 Series

-*Leipzig, 19th July 2026:* The 15.2 release of X_ITE introduces a comprehensive test suite based on [Vitest](https://vitest.dev), significantly improving automated testing across both Node.js and browser environments.
+*Leipzig, 26th July 2026:* The 16.0 series of X_ITE introduces a comprehensive test suite based on [Vitest](https://vitest.dev), significantly improving automated testing across both Node.js and browser environments.
 The new testing infrastructure has already helped uncover and resolve a number of subtle bugs, increasing the overall stability and reliability of the library.
 This investment in automated testing provides a solid foundation for future development and helps ensure that new features and changes can be integrated with greater confidence.

 ## X_ITE v15.1 Series